So, I'm in Texas, trying to occupy my time with anything at all and it occurs to me that hell, I can write an Oscar wrap-up.

 Side and Crazy Heart, respectively.

-not begrudging Bridges his statue, even though, out of the five
+not begrudging Bridges his tiny golden dude, even though, out of the five

 nominees at least, Colin Firth should have taken it home.
 Bridges has